6.2 Snam's Enterprise Risk Management system

 - operational risk;

-- risks specific to the business sectors in which Snam and its Controlled Companies operate.
+- risks specific to the business segments in which Snam and its Subsidiaries operate.

 Below is a graphical representation of how Snam’s ERM system works.